 Last week, I decided to make my own crude version of topical dutasteride.
 Even if 20-30 percent of the medicine was absorbed by my scalp, it would be worth the effort and expense.
 Oral dutasteride was very effective for me in stopping my hair loss for several years.
 It possibly even regrew some crown hair.
 However, the effectiveness has worn of lately.
 So I am very keen on directly applying a topical version of dutasteride to my scalp.
 Especially on the crown.

-When I split open my generic dutasteride capsule (see earlier photo), I got a shock.
+When I split open my generic dutasteride capsule (see earlier photo) with scissors, I got a shock.
 There was almost nothing inside the capsule.
 Upon closer examination, I noticed a very small amount of thick transparent liquid on the scissors and on my finger.
-Both of these came into contact with the capsule.
 This fluid is not visible in the earlier photo I posted.
-Maybe I will take another better close-up photo of the fluid in future and add it to this post.

 I hope that my Camber Pharmaceutical made generic dutasteride is legitimate.
 The transparent liquid type content was quite limited in volume, but perhaps this is normal for all capsules?
 In any case, I managed to put some of this thick liquid on my crown.
 Warning: It is dangerous if you get such medicine into your eyes or mouth.